Chicken Itza is the largest ruin complex in Mexico’s Yucatan Peninsula, one of the largest Mayan cities in the world.

 ITZA = of the Itza tribe

-Some believe people were occasionally throwing into the nearby cenote as sacrifieces and those who survived were believed to be seers.
+The story sounds like the people were occasionally throwing into the nearby cenote sacrificially ans those who survived were believed to be seers.

 The equinoctial phenomenon of light and shade known as “the descent of Kukalcan”.
 The Mayan, great astronomers and precise in numerical calculations, created this building “El Castillo”, specially with an exact and mathematical design after making numerous calculations and measurements.